 Get in touch with one of our comfort advisors to learn more hybrid water heater options.

-Tankless heaters require far less space and deliver hot water “on demand” so you never worry about running out of hot water.
+Tankless water heaters require far less space and deliver hot water “on demand” so you never worry about running out of hot water.
 Tankless heaters heat the water when you need it, so you enjoy not only an unlimited supply but lower monthly utility costs as well.
 This type of water heater can last for 20 or more years depending on the model you choose.

 The cons?
 The only drawback to a tankless heater is the purchase price and cost to install.
 Because of the installation time required or the necessity to retrofit, upfront costs are higher.
 If you live in SE Michigan and are considering a tankless water heater, discuss it with an experienced plumbing contractor before purchasing to ensure this type of water heater is compatible with your home’s electrical and plumbing systems.